OpenGamma/OG-Platform/eclipse/README.md

 5. Install the Eclipse plugins
  - Go to "Help -> Install new software..."
  - Click the 'Add...' button in the top right
- - Type 'OpenGamma Eclipse Updatesite' into the Name: field
+ - Type 'OpenGamma Eclipse update site' into the Name: field
  - Type 'http://eclipse.opengamma.com/updatesite' into the Location: field
  - Click 'OK'
  - You should now see a selection of plug-ins available.
 Click 'Select All'.